truelockmc/video-downloader/videasy.md

 appears.

+Now, open the Extension Ui and press the copy to clipboard Button.
+Congrats!
+You can now use this Link to download your Movie : )

 ## The manual way

 If the Extension doesnt work for you, or you dont want to install it, use [this Guide](https://github.com/truelockmc/video-downloader/blob/main/videasy_2.md)